-- In a large bowl, combine the cooked shrimp with the remaining ingredients and mix gently but thoroughly with a rubber spatula.
+In a large bowl, combine the cooked shrimp with the remaining ingredients and mix gently but thoroughly with a rubber spatula.

-- Cover and refrigerate for at least 1 hour before serving.
+Cover and refrigerate for at least 1 hour before serving.
 Serve the salad cold.

-If you have purchased frozen cooked shrimp, you do need to plan ahead (although just a few extra minutes) to defrost them.
+- If you have purchased frozen cooked shrimp, you do need to plan ahead (although just a few extra minutes) to defrost them.
 Place the shrimp in a colander and run under cold water until thawed.
 Pat dry very well before mixing with dressing ingredients.

-If you only have raw shrimp on hand, defrost in the same manner (if necessary) and then cook quickly—just until they turn pink—in a pot of boiling water.
+- If you only have raw shrimp on hand, defrost in the same manner (if necessary) and then cook quickly—just until they turn pink—in a pot of boiling water.

-- Buttermilk is an ingredient you can replace is the buttermilk.
+- Buttermilk is an ingredient you can replace.
 If you don't have any in the fridge, use a mixture of lemon juice or vinegar and milk, or thin out some plain yogurt or sour cream with a bit of milk.
-Neither combination will replicate the exact taste of buttermilk but it will be close enough.
+Neither combination will replicate the exact taste of buttermilk, but it will be close enough.